Augustseverinandersen/Assignment4-Using-finetuned-transformers/README.md

 ## Methods / what the code does

 - The code loads the data in from a user specified path.
 Gets the model from huggingface by using pipeline, and specifying which model to get.
 The data is filtered and cleaned to generate a list of all headings, all real headings, and all fake headings.
 Thereafter, three loops are used to take each heading in the list, and use the emotion classifer to get the label (emotion) with the highest score, and store it in an empty list.
 Than using python code, each emotion occorance is counted, for all headings, real headings, and fake headings.
-After some data rangling, splitting dictionary key and value pairs, the data is visualized into four visualizations, created with matplotlib.
+After some data rangling, splitting dictionary key and value pairs, the data is visualized into four visualizations, created with matplotlib, and saved to folder *figs*.
+The dictionaries are also stored visualised as three tabels which can be found in the folder *out*.

 ## Discussion